 How to get involved

-You can also help the APPG to raise issues related to baby loss, including SIDS, by contacting your local MP: www.parliament.uk/mps-lords-and-offices/mps/ and informing them of the APPG’s work.
+Having established and managed the APPG since its inception in 2016, the secretariat has now been passed to Sands.
+If you would like to know more about the work of the APPG, please contact Sands on firstname.lastname@example.org.
+You can also help the APPG to raise issues related to baby loss, including SIDS, by contacting your local MP and informing them of the APPG’s work.

 This is not an office webpage of the House of Commons or the House of Lords.
 It has not been approved by either House or its committees.
 All Party Parliamentary Groups are informal groups of Members of both Houses with a common interest in particular issues.
 Any views expressed in APPG publications or on this page are those of the group.